Glossary of University Terms

 For a number of classes you will be required to purchase textbooks to help you study.
 These can be purchased on campus at Bennetts Bookshop located on level one in the Student Centre.
 The library may also hold a copy on desk loan.

 Your timetable is your programme of lectures and tutorials.
-You can check your timetable at https://timetable.waikato.ac.nz/
+You can check your personalised timetable in MyWaikato and search the full timetable at https://timetable.waikato.ac.nz/.

 Tutorials are discussion-based classes and are in addition to your lectures and are facilitated by a tutor or your lecturer.
 Most tutorials start in the second week of each semester and provide the opportunity for you to raise questions about the lectures and assignments.
 In some papers attendance and participation in tutorials is part of the assessment process and will contribute to your final grade.